PowerShell/PowerShell-RFC/1-Draft/RFC0005-Typed-Interprocess-communication.md

 				* e.g. a type for TCP-connections or other items which are commonly implemented as Integers but not technically integers; or things like “Little-endian, 16-bit value, unsigned” and “Little-endian, 16-bit value, signed”.
 			0. User — Defined for user-added types.
 				* This could also be [or contain] an “undefined” tree where anything below is system-dependant.
 While that would defeat the much of the usage of the OID-system, it would allow a sort of “type-registry” for the user’s system.
 (Not recommended, but a possibility nonetheless.)
-0. The system should provide for efficient transmission and be reliable (WRT serialize/deserialize).
+0. The system should provide for efficient transmission and be reliable (complete serialize/deserialize roundtrip).
 	* ASN.1 has the advantage that proper, unambiguous message-passing (in our case typed information) is efficient.
 0. The system should provide for error-checked values.
 	* Error-checked values can have intermediate error-checking optimized away.